wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-kennewick-sale-pplnuz.md

 ---
 position: Sales Operations Coordinator
 description: >-
-  ## Overview

-  Join our dynamic MarTech team in Kennewick, WA, as a Sales Operations Coordinator.
-Thrive in a flexible work environment that fosters growth and innovation, and support a 10+ person regional team using cutting-edge marketing platforms and analytics tools.
+  Overview Join our dynamic MarTech team in Kennewick, WA, as a Sales Operations Coordinator.
+Thrive in a flexible work environment that fosters growth and innovation, and support a 10+ person regional team using cuttingedge marketing platforms and analytics tools.
+Key Responsibilities  Manage and optimize CRM systems, ensuring data accuracy and efficiency.
+Collaborate with sales and marketing teams to streamline operations and improve performance.
+Utilize technology stack eff...

-  ## Key Responsibilities

-  - Manage and optimize CRM systems, ensuring data accuracy and efficiency.

-  - Collaborate with sales and marketing teams to streamline operations and improve performance.

-  - Utilize technology stack eff...
 location: 'Kennewick, WA'
 team: Software
 schedule: Flexible Hours